What is eye fatigue?

 1. Adopt the 20-20-20 rule

-The 20-20-20 rule is a simple but effective technique for reducing eye fatigue.
+The 20-20-20 rule is a simple but effective technique for reducing eye strain.
 It involves taking a 20-second break every 20 minutes and looking at something 20 feet (6 meters) away.
 This break helps relax your eye muscles and reduce eye strain.

 2. Adjust the lighting